 PRINCIPLE 4: Direct or indirect political influence on senior managerial positions in the public service is prevented.

-PRINCIPLE 5: The remuneration system of public servants is based on the job classification; it is fair and transparent.
+PRINCIPLE 5: The remuneration system of public servants is based on the job classifications; it is fair and transparent.

 PRINCIPLE 1: The overall organisation of central government is rational, follows adequate policies and regulations and provides for appropriate internal, political, judicial, social and independent accountability.